Your technical skills are obsolete: now what?

 - Search engine queries can also find more alternatives, e.g. search for “$SOMETECH alternatives” or look at the Google search auto-completes for “$SOMETECH vs”.

 - Once you have found a number of alternatives, get a sense of what the top contender or contenders are.
 Criteria might include complexity, maturity, risk (is it developed only by a startup?), features, popularity, and so on.
-At the end of this post you can sign up to get a PDF with my personal process for evaluating technologies.

 The goal is become aware of the range of technologies available, and get a superficial understanding of theirs strengths (“React has a bigger community, but skimming the Vue tutorial was easier”, for example).
 This process can therefore be done over the course of a few hours, at most a day or two, during your work day in-between scheduled tasks.